pretix/pretix-docs/docs/tutorial/event.md

 # Event

-After setting up your organizer account, the next step is creating an event.
+After setting up an organizer account, the next step is creating an event.
-This article will guide you through the creation and basic setup of your event.
+This article will guide you through the creation and basic setup of an event.
 It will tell you how to:

- - create an event
+ - create an event in four steps
- - follow the guided four-step event creation procedure
  - get an overview of your event's status on the dashboard
  - enable the collection of customer and attendee data
  - activate your account